Near Parks in Coconino County, Arizona — The American Mountains (Southwest)

 Inscription.

 In the summer of 1857 former Navy Lt.
 Edward F. Beale was chosen by the Buchanan Administration to develop a wagon road from Fort Defiance, New Mexico Territory (now Arizona) to the Colorado River along the 35th parallel.
 Secretary of War John B. Floyd also charged Beale with conducting a test to determine the suitability of camels for use by the U.S. Army in the deserts of the American Southwest.
 To this end, the army issued Beale 25 camels from its herd stationed at Camp Verde, Texas.
 Syrian and Egyptian camel drivers were hired.
 Beale was quite impressed with the exotic animals and claimed the experiment a resounding success.
 Compared to horses and mules the camel could carry a much larger load faster and over longer distances, go farther without water, and subsist on plants that other animals would not eat.
-With the advent of the Civil War many of the politicians and military men supporting the use of camels went south, and despite Beale’s glowing reports the army dropped the camel experiment.
+With the advent of the Civil War many of the politicians and military men supporting the use of camels went south, and despite Beales glowing reports the army dropped the camel experiment.

-Erected 2010 by Transierra Roisterous Alliance of Senior Humbugs (E Clampus Vitus) and the Williams Ranger
+Erected 2010 by Transierra Roisterous Alliance of Senior Humbugs (E Clampus Vitus) and the Williams Ranger District - Kaibab

 Click or scan to see this page online

-District - Kaibab National Forest.
+National Forest.

 Topics and series.
 This historical marker is listed in this topic list: Military.
 In addition, it is included in the E Clampus Vitus series list.
 A significant historical year for this entry is 1857.

 Location.
 35° 20.667′ N, 111° 54.746′ W. Marker is near Parks, Arizona, in Coconino County.
-Marker is on Forest Service Road 100, on the right when traveling west.
+It is on Forest Service Road 100, on the right when traveling west.
 Google maps will give exact driving directions from the town of Williams.
 Driving time is approximately 1 hour and 15 minutes.
 Touch for map.
 Marker is in this post office area: Parks AZ 86018, United States of America.
 Touch for directions.

-Also see . . .
-Camels Arrive in Texas, Begin U.S. Army Experiment.
-One of the most interesting experiments undertaken by the U.S. Army involved the ugly, irascible camels.
+the ugly, irascible camels.
 One the little-known footnotes of American history is really a fascinating story.(Submitted on October 16, 2011.)

-Photographed By Frank Houdek, September 24, 2010
+Photographed by Frank Houdek, September 24, 2010

 3. Beale Wagon Road Marker